 4.Divide your goals into monthly goals.
 Decide what month you would like to achieve each goal, then write it down on your phone’s calendar (or actual calendar if you have one).
 Sticking to the marathon example, if the marathon is in November, decide to write your goal in such a way: “I would like to run the 42 KM marathon this year in November” then in your monthly goals of November, write it.
 As for your sub-goal, write for each month’s goals: “I will go to the gym every week to prepare myself for the marathon in November.”
 Repeat it every month if it is something that you need to do monthly.
 Same applies to eating healthy or cutting back on junk food.

 5. Divide your monthly goals into weekly and daily goals: After deciding that you need to run every month in order to be fit for November’s marathon, write weekly goals that include: “Go to the gym on Wednesday from 6:00 pm till 8:00 pm”.
-So for every Wednesday, write that you need to go to the gym, so you make sure that you don’t do any other activities.
+So for every Wednesday, write that you need to go to the gym, so you make sure that you don’t do any other plans.
 In this case, it will be much easier to use a digital calendar since you can have a recurring event, yet don’t let this issue fret you.

 6.Take it one step at a time: do not worry yourself with all the goals that you have, take it one month at a time, then one week at a time, then one day at a time and if you abide by your plans, you will definitely achieve your goals.